-• Video Segment #14: "Applying Topical Medication, Medicated Patches, and Giving Medication by Mouth"
+Video #7a: "Applying Topical Medication, Medicated Patches, and Giving Medication by Mouth"

-- Video Segment #15: "Inhaled Medication" - Video Segment #16: "Eye and Ear Medication" - Video Segment #17: "Practice Skills Demonstration"
+- Video #7b: "Inhaled Medication"

+- Video #7c: "Eye and Ear Medication"

+- Video #7d: "Practice Skills Demonstration"

 - 1. Review the following handouts:

 - Handout 7.1: Applying Medication Topically

 - Handout 7.2: Applying Medicated Patches

 - Handout 7.3: Giving Medication by Mouth

 - Handout 7.4: Measuring Liquid Medication

-- 2. Watch video segment #14: "Applying Topical Medication, Medicated Patches and Giving Medication by Mouth."
+- 2. Watch video #7a: "Applying Topical Medication, Medicated Patches and Giving Medication by Mouth."

 - 3. Review the following handouts:

 - Handout 7.5: Giving Medication Inhaled by Mouth

 - Handout 7.6: Giving Medication Inhaled Through the Nose

-- 4. Watch video segment #15: "Inhaled Medication."
+- 4. Watch video #7b: "Inhaled Medication."

 - 5. Review the following handouts:

 - Handout 7.7: Giving Medication in the Eye

 - Handout 7.8: Giving Medication in the Ear

-- 6. Watch video segment #16: "Eye and Ear Medication."
+- 6. Watch video #7c: "Eye and Ear Medication."

-- 7. The MAT Participant Materials include Skills Practice 7.1 through Skills Practice 7.6 and video segment #17: "Practice Skills Demonstration."
-This information is included to enable you to familiarize yourself with the information.
+- 7. The MAT Participant Materials include Skills Practice 7.1 through Skills Practice 7.6 and video #7d: "Practice Skills Demonstration."
+This information is included to help you familiarize yourself with the information.
 If you have any questions about the skills practice, speak with your MAT Trainer during Part Two of MAT Independent Study.

 - 8. You will have time to practice using a nebulizer machine during Part Two.
 You will not be required to demonstrate this administration technique.